php-decimal/php-decimal.github.io/_includes/installation.md

 extension=php_decimal.dll   # Windows
 ```

-#### Composer

-Installing the extension itself can not be done with Composer, but it is highly
-recommended to add the `php-decimal/php-decimal` package to your dependencies.
-This
-package enforces `ext-decimal` as a dependency and provides stubs for IDE integration.

 #### Verify

-You can confirm that the extension is installed by using `php --re decimal`.
+You can confirm that the extension is installed with `php --re decimal`.